-Establish a calling tree: If mobile services have been impacted, find your local payphone – which is a fixed line service, and is more likely to withstand disaster impacts – and call a key contact who can then call other family and friends to inform them you’re safe.
+Establish a calling tree.
+If mobile services have been impacted, find your local payphone – which is a fixed line service, and is more likely to withstand disaster impacts – and call a key contact who can then call other family and friends to inform them you’re safe.

-Evacuation locations: Know where your local evacuation centre and emergency meeting spots are and what different routes you can use to get there as some roads may not be accessible during the disaster.
+Know your evacuation locations.
+Know where your local evacuation centre and emergency meeting spots are and what different routes you can use to get there as some roads may not be accessible during the disaster.

 Download emergency services apps.
 These official apps will give you the most up-to-date information on what’s happening in your area, including natural disaster warnings.

 Be alert to changing conditions.
 Subscribe to services that will alert you to weather changes, road closures and updates from other service providers in your area.

 Use local information sources.
 Online, social media accounts for your local authorities and emergency services will share crucial information.
 Your local broadcaster will also share information over the radio – make sure you have a battery-powered radio or car radio to listen in on.

 Below we’ve provided a short list of some official information sources from various federal, state and territory governments that you should read if you’re preparing yourself and your home against disaster.